How to do A/B testing for different kinds of businesses

 A/B tests for software companies

-Software as a service (SaaS) companies often have different pricing tiers for their products as well as either a free trial of the product (sometimes for 14 or 30 days) or a free version of the product (often referred to as a freemium).
+Software as a service (SaaS) companies often have pricing tiers for their products, including a free trial of freemium version.
 Testing these pricing schemes can show what consumers are willing to pay, as well as determine whether a freemium or free trial is a more effective option.

 This sentiment is confirmed by Scott Keever, founder of Scott Keever SEO, who says, “using A/B testing to find the best pricing scheme [is important] because that way you can choose between time-sensitive freemiums, free trials, or money-back guarantees to assign the best product demos.”